phchen5/firescope/README.md

 ## Deployment

-TThe model is deployed using Streamlit Cloud for easy access.
+The model is deployed using Streamlit Cloud for easy access.
 You can try it out here: [FireScope on Streamlit](https://firescope.streamlit.app/).

 To scale the application and handle higher traffic, the model is also deployed on AWS ECS using Fargate.
 You can access the AWS deployment here: [FireScope on AWS ECS](http://3.143.210.210:8501/).